How to crawl large websites

 Once you've done this, wait around 5 seconds for the purple button at the top left to change from 'Pausing' to 'Paused.'

-Once an Audit has been paused, you can close Sitebulb down and shut your machine down.
-Then when you reopen Sitebulb the next day, you'll see a message informing you that you have an incomplete audit, so you can jump back into it and get it going again.
+Once an Audit has been paused, you can close Sitebulb down and shut your machine safely.
+Then, when you reopen Sitebulb the next day, you'll see a message informing you that you have an incomplete audit, so you can jump back into it and get it going again.

 To see a list of paused audits, click to view the Paused tab: